AllenInstitute/cell_locator_tools/README.md

 Each annotation within the input.json is converted to individual json files in the output_directory.
 The output directory can be used as input for rendering script.

 This conversion code is known to work for annotations on the Allen Mouse CCF and Cell Locator outputs from version [0.1.0-2020-09-18](https://github.com/BICCN/cell-locator/releases/tag/0.1.0-2020-09-18).

+## Convert legacy format to new format json files

+Directory *ConvertBetweenJsonVersions* contains Python scripts to convert legacy format Cell Locator json files to new format.

+> python convert_old_to_new_json.py --json_name input.json --out_name output.json

+If parameter json_name is a directory, the output json will contain the annotations of all json files in the directory each specified by its filename (without extension) in the output.json file.

+This conversion code is known to work for annotations on the Allen Mouse CCF and Cell Locator outputs from version [0.1.0-2020-07-30](https://github.com/BICCN/cell-locator/releases/tag/0.1.0-2020-07-30).

 # Level of Support